Updated: Mar 29

 Below is a picture of a feature wall I did in the shop.
 I get asked by many people how I achieved it so here goes!

-The wall is painted in Cloudburst with a gold tinted wax to add a touch of lustre and interest.
+The wall is painted in chalk paint with a gold tinted wax to add a touch of lustre and interest.
 The tinted wax over the paint is a great way to achieve depth and give the wall more of an organic feel.

 Apply a thick coat of paint, deliberately working in every direction to achieve brush marks and texture.